Skip to main content

 Proof Submission Interface

 This is the entry point for our blockchain, where users will be submitting transactions and making RPC calls.
 Similar to any other blockchain we have our SDK implementation called zkVerifyJS that you can use to interact with the chain.
-This library makes it very easy for developers to interact with the mainchain with simple code snippets to register a verification key, submit a zk proof, listen to events, get attestation details, etc.
+This library makes it very easy for developers to interact with the blockchain with simple code snippets to register a verification key, submit a zk proof, listen to events, get aggregation details, etc.

 Proof Receipt Mechanism